logankilpatrick/wgschool/content/bash-01-intro.md

 # Introduction

-- Why use a cluster: computing beyond the scale of a desktop (faster, bigger, cost, efficiency)
+We use HPC systems (clusters) to do computing beyond the scale of a desktop, specifically by:

+* using many processors speed up computation,
+* solve larger problems that do not fit on a desktop,
+* decompose large problems onto multiple nodes and compute them in parallel.

 - Using HPC systems usually involves the use of a shell
   - unlike a GUI, it is a text-based interface to the operating system that excels at two things: <!-- command interpreter -->
     1. launching other tools and scripts and